lostsource/SimpleRTCData/README.md

 The *initiator* must call this method to retrieve the offer metadata which should be used by the *joiner* as the first argument for the `getAnswer` method.
 The callback function gets one argument `(String offer)`.

 ### setAnswer
-*SimpleRTCData.setAnswer(String answer)*
+*SimpleRTCData.setAnswer(String answer, [Function callback])*

 The *initiator* must call this method after receiving an answer from the *joiner*.
 The answer should be passed as the first argument.
+The second optional argument can be used to check if the call was successful.

 ## Events

+### on('connect')
+*SimpleRTCData.on('connect', Function callback)*

+Emitted when [RTCPeerConnection.iceConnectionState](https://developer.mozilla.org/en-US/docs/Web/API/RTCPeerConnection/iceConnectionState) has a value of `completed` and [RTCDataChannel.readyState](https://developer.mozilla.org/en-US/docs/Web/API/RTCDataChannel/readyState) is `open`.
+At this point peers can start exchanging messages.

+### on('data')
+*SimpleRTCData.on('data', Function callback)*

+Emitted when a message event is received on the [RTCDataChannel](https://developer.mozilla.org/en-US/docs/Web/API/RTCDataChannel/onmessage).
+The callback receives one argument `data` containing the message payload.

+### on('disconnect')
+*SimpleRTCData.on('disconnect', Function callback)*

+Emitted when [RTCPeerConnection.iceConnectionState](https://developer.mozilla.org/en-US/docs/Web/API/RTCPeerConnection/iceConnectionState) has a value of `disconnected` or the [RTCDataChannel.onclose](https://developer.mozilla.org/en-US/docs/Web/API/RTCDataChannel/onclose) event is triggered.

 ### onChannelEvent
 *SimpleRTCData.onChannelEvent(String eventType, Function callback)*